Hair and Media Make-up Level 2

 Our teaching and assessment is underpinned by our Teaching, Learning and Assessment Strategy 2015-2020.

-- Normally, you will require a minimum of 4 GCSEs at grade 3 (grade D) or above, or equivalent.
+- Ideally, you will require a minimum of 4 GCSEs at grade 3 (grade D) or above.

 - School applicants will be required to provide a good school report, which must include attendance.